kunupat/aws-solution-architect-associate-certification-notes/README.md

     - Amazon Aurora is a MySQL- and PostgreSQL-compatible enterprise-class database, starting at <$1/day.
     - Up to 5 times the throughput of MySQL and 3 times the throughput of PostgreSQL
     - Up to 64TiB of auto-scaling SSD storage
+    - Starts with 10GB and scales in 10GB increments
+    - Compute resources can scale up to 32 vCPUs and 244GB memory
     - 6-way replication across three Availability Zones
     - Up to 15 Read Replicas with sub-10ms replica lag
     - Automatic monitoring and failover in less than 30 seconds